 The United States District Court for the Southern District of Indiana has selected Evansville attorney Matthew P. Brookman to serve as Magistrate Judge, primarily for the Evansville division.
 Pending successful completion of a background check by the FBI, Mr. Brookman will replace The Honorable William G. Hussmann, who will retire on January 31, 2016.
 See the press release below for complete details.

 You are here

 News & Announcements

 Check this page, or the News and Announcements box on the homepage, for the latest official news and announcements released by the court.
 You can also access archived news and announcements from this page.

-The Local Rules Advisory Committee for the Southern District of Indiana has recommended, and the District Court has authroized for a period of public comment through November 30, 2014, the revision of certain Local Rules of the United States District Court for the Southern District of Indiana.
-Please click on the attached Notice to view the proposed amendments.
+The Local Rules Advisory Committee for the Southern District of Indiana has recommended, and the District Court has authorized release for a period of public comment through June 22, 2015, the revision of certain Local Rules.
+For more information, please see the attached Notice.